johnlpage/UniBench/reporting/report.md

   throughput.
 * Instances over M40 can saturate 3,000 IOPS on when writing to provisioned drives.
-* Ever-increasing instance sizes are unhelpful if the issue is IO related
+* Ever-increasing instance sizes are unhelpful if the issue is IO-related
 * Replication can saturate one core per replica and bounds replication at 3-400 MB/s.